metablaster/ASM-Formatter/CONTRIBUTING.md

 - Implementation for other operating systems.

-- Support for more file encodings.
+- Support for more file encodings and auto detection mechanism.

 - Bugfixes, optimizations, improvements and tests of existing code base.

-If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.
+If you wish to do something unorthodox or if you believe some new formatting feature might be useful then please open a new issue to discuss it first.

 Formatting implementation for other assemblers should be a new function rather than mixed with existing formatting functions due to potential complexity and for easier code maintenance.

+As a rule of thumb, if your special formatting functionality goes beyond basic or expected functionality then it should be implemented as an option, that is, a command line option.

+## Coding style

+No style guidelines are pushed upon you but your coding style, naming convention, formatting, commenting etc. should be as close as possible to exiting code base.

 ## Development environment